 This subroutine initializes the communication descriptor associated with an index space.
-Exactly one of the optional arguments parts, vg, vl or nl must be specified, thereby choosing the specific initialization strategy:
+Exactly one of the optional arguments parts, vg, vl, nl or repl must be specified, thereby choosing the specific initialization strategy.

 icontxt the communication context.
 Scope:global.
 Type:required.
 Intent: in.
 Specified as: an integer value.